|Alma Mater:||East New Mexico|

 2013 Pac-12 Coach of the Year

-In his first three years at Oregon, Altman has led the Ducks to three consecutive 20-win seasons and three postseason appearances, including the 2013 NCAA Sweet 16.
-It marks just the third time in school history UO has produced consecutive seasons of 20+ wins.
-Altman now has 15 seasons of 20+ wins to his credit (11 at Creighton, three at Oregon, one at Kansas State).
+Altman, the 19th head coach in the history of the University of Oregon men’s basketball program, has led the Ducks to five consecutive 20-win seasons and five postseason appearances, including three straight NCAA Tournaments for the first time in school history, winning at least one game in each of those years.
+Altman now has 17 seasons of 20-plus wins to his credit (11 at Creighton, five at Oregon, one at Kansas State).

 Under Altman’s tutelage, four UO players were recognized as part of the 2012 Pac-12 All-Conference teams.
 Devoe Joseph became the first Duck since the 2006-07 season to be named first team all-conference.
 Singler was named to the all-conference second team and NABC All-District 20 second team, while Garrett Sim earned honorable mention all-league recognition and Tony Woods was named honorable mention all-defensive team.

 In his first season at Oregon, Altman led the Ducks to just the 12th season of 20+ victories in the history of the program.
 He became just the third UO head coach to tally 20+ wins in his first season on the job.
 Oregon went 21-18 overall and 7-11 in Pac-12 play which earned them a seventh-place finish in the final league standings.

 Altman posted the second-highest win total of any first-year UO head coach.
 Only John Warren (30 wins in 1944-45) posted more in his first year on the sidelines.
 The 2011 postseason included a pair of wins at the Pac-10 Tournament, highlighted by a 76-59 upset win over No. 2-seed UCLA in the quarterfinals.
 Oregon participated in the 2011 College Basketball Invitational, defeating Altman’s former team – Creighton – in the best-of-three championship series.